stevavoliajvar/stop_cloudflare/what-to-do.md

 - If you are EU citizen, contact the website to send your personal information under the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
 If they refuse to give you your information, that's a violation of the law.

-- For companies that claim to offer service on their website try reporting them as "false advertising" to consumer protection organizations and BBB.
+- For companies that claim to _offer service on their website_ try reporting them as "_false advertising_" to consumer protection organizations and BBB.
+Cloudflare websites are served by Cloudflare servers.